 This programme is especially suitable for New Zealanders wishing to adopt children from the following groups:

-1. An individual child from 2 to 14 years with some possible health or behavioural problems.
-Younger children under 5-6 years are more likely to have health problems.
+1. An individual child from 5 to 14 years with some possible health or behavioural problems.
+Younger children 5-6 years are more likely to have more serious health problems.
 Older children may be healthy, but have some learning difficulties or behavioural problems that are common to the children growing up in the orphanages.
 Children over 8 years might not have any health, learning or behavioural problems but have experienced sadness in their past.